workduck-io/mexit-monorepo/.changeset/fuzzy-ants-turn.md

 'mexit-webapp': patch
 ---

-Unified more stores to improve code brevity
+Unified more stores to improve code brevity; Fixed termination of workers; Add force logout for this version